ehrpg/qstar/docs/crisis.md

 # Crisis

 Whenever characters compete against each other or the environment a so-called crisis begins.
-In a crisis time slows down, and actions become more atomic.
+In a crisis time slows down and actions become more atomic.

 ## Turn Order